-Make this easy pumpkin cheesecake for the upcoming holiday season.
+Make this easy Cheesecake Factory Pumpkin Cheesecake copycat recipe for the upcoming holiday season.
 It’s a spiced version of New York Cheesecake that very few can resist.

 It is finally October which means the weather is crisper, leaves are beginning to fall and the pumpkin spice craze has officially taken over.
 It also means that it’s the unofficial start to the holiday season.